 Collaborating with friends and learning to effectively communicate are some of the major skills discovered through technology.
 Games that encourage discussions (whether in person or online) are core elements to adult success.

 Children also learn ethics and morals when they use technology.
 Certain games give them real choices to make for their characters, which may influence their real life: they’ll learn at a young age how important accountability and ethics are to society.

 The mind also improves functional and creative levels.
 Analytical thinking improves as problems are solved and puzzled over during an assignment.
 Creative thoughts are also part of the improvements because the mind is stimulated to the point of retaining more information than before.
 This extra information is eventually used to solve more difficult problems as the child develops.

 Finally, physically doing an activity, from blogging to lab experiments, is the best way to solidify the information in the mind.

 As e-learning moves forward, these interactive tasks will probably improve.
 Future students can gain an even better education as they use gadgets every day of their lives.

-Due to all these reasons, technology in classroom should not be seen as something bad, but as something that can greatly participate to students’ education.
+Due to all these reasons, technology in the classroom should not be seen as something bad, but as something that can greatly participate in students’ education.